w3debugger/gitstash-manager/README.md

 This application uses a modern tech stack:

 - **Frontend**: React 19.1 with Hooks and Context API
+- **Styling**: Tailwind CSS v4 with utility-first approach and PostCSS
 - **Build Tool**: Vite for fast development and optimized builds
 - **Desktop**: Electron 28 for cross-platform desktop functionality
 - **Git Operations**: simple-git for reliable git command execution